Factory License

 • Biomedical waste from hospitals, clinics, labs, blood banks, and healthcare units

-• Plastic waste, e-waste, battery waste, municipal solid waste, or construction waste handling
+• Plastic waste, e-waste, battery waste, municipal solid waste, or C&D waste handling

 • STP, ETP, CETP, air pollution control device, or waste treatment system